gergomarcellturi/mercury/README.md

 Angular puts you in control over scalability.
 Meet huge data requirements by building data models on RxJS, Immutable.js or another push-model.

+## Incedrible tooling
+Build features quickly with simple, declarative templates.
+Extend the template language with your own components and use a wide array of existing components.
+Get immediate Angular-specific help and feedback with nearly every IDE and editor.
+All this comes together so you can focus on building amazing apps rather than trying to make the code work.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.